-Absolutely no construction shall commence or be permitted on any lot on The Drive until Final Approval of the proposed plans, elevations, lot siting, and colour scheme has been given by the Developer and its Consultants.
+Absolutely no construction shall commence or be permitted on any lot in River's Gate until Final Approval of the proposed plans, elevations, lot siting, and colour scheme has been given by the Developer and its Consultants.
 The Owner shall be fully and solely responsible for taking all steps necessary to obtain such approval.